X Factor veteran Louis Walsh has insisted this weekend's final is a "three-horse race" despite bookmakers making Fleur East the heavy favourite.

 The firm's spokesman, Rupert Adams, said: "She has the momentum and looks like the only pop star of the three and we cannot see anything other than her victory."

-But Walsh said:"It's not a foregone conclusion; it's a three-horse race, it's wide open and anybody can win.
+But Louis said: "It's not a foregone conclusion; it's a three-horse race, it's wide open and anybody can win.

 "It's down to the song and the performance and it's all to play for.
 Sometimes the public vote for who they like.
 Sometimes its a popularity contest as well as a talent contest."